Meritorious Autonomous University of Puebla: Campus

-As a public university, the BUAP has several campuses located throughout the state to satisfy the students.

-In Puebla City, there are four main zones in which the BUAP operates: the "Área Centro"(Center Area), located in downtown Puebla and featuring many colonial-era buildings; The "Ciudad Universitaria" (University City), located in the Southeast zone in Puebla city, and it is where the main headquarters of the BUAP are; the "Área Salud" (Health Area), which includes the University Hospital; and the "Angelópolis Area" (Angelopolis Area), which is the newest and features the University's Cultural Complex.
-Along with them, the university is responsible for six high schools in the Puebla city.
+BUAP has several campuses located throughout the state to satisfy student needs.
+In Puebla City, there are five main zones in which the BUAP operates: the "Área Centro"(Center Area), located in downtown Puebla and featuring many colonial-era buildings; The "Ciudad Universitaria" (University City), located in the Southeast zone in Puebla city, and it is where the main headquarters of the BUAP are; the "Área Salud" (Health Area), which includes the University Hospital; the "Angelópolis Area" (Angelopolis Area) the University's Cultural Complex; and, since 2024 "Ciudad Universitaria 2" located in the auxiliary council of San Pedro Zacachimalpa, municipality of Puebla.
+In addition, the university administers six high schools in Puebla City.

-Along with them, the University has nine regional sections which operate in some of the biggest cities in Puebla State, and are: Acatzingo, Atlixco, Chiautla, Chignahuapan, Cuetzalan, Libres, Tehuacán, Tetela de Ocampo and Zacapoaxtla.
+Along with them, the university has nine regional sections which operate in some of the biggest cities in Puebla State, and are: Acatzingo, Atlixco, Chiautla, Chignahuapan, Cuetzalan, Libres, Tehuacán, Tetela de Ocampo, and Zacapoaxtla.

-Finally, the BUAP has three "foreign academic units", which act almost autonomously, located in the cities of Tecamachalco, La Magdalena Tlatlauquitepec and Teziutlan.
+Finally, the BUAP three "foreign academic units" in the cities of Tecamachalco, La Magdalena Tlatlauquitepec and Teziutlan.
+These are operated near full autonomy.